Mateusz-best-creator/C_KingKong/README.md

 ### Interface Instructions:

+You can quit the interface immediately by pressing ESC.
 Use the arrow keys to move a rectangle and select one of the following options:

 1. **Quit:**